CMs, BJP welcome PM's free COVID vaccine initiative; Opp claims policy reversed due to fear of SC action | Politics

 ''One simple question - If vaccines are free for all, why should private hospitals charge for them,'' Gandhi tweeted using the hashtag ''#FreeVaccineForAll''.

-Punjab chief minister Amarinder Singh (Congress), Odisha CM Naveen Patnaik (BJD), Tamil Nadu CM M K Stalin (DMK) and Kerala CM Pinarayi Vijayan (CPI-M) were among the state leaders who appreciated that the Centre had approved their request for free vaccine supply.
+Punjab chief minister Amarinder Singh (Congress), Odisha CM Naveen Patnaik (BJD), Tamil Nadu CM M K Stalin (DMK), Kerala CM Pinarayi Vijayan (CPI-M) and Bihar CM Nitish Kumar (JD-U)were among the state leaders who appreciated that the Centre had approved their request for free vaccine supply.

-“Every life is precious.
-No one is safe until everyone is vaccinated.
-As a nation, we stand united in this fight against COVID-19 pandemic.
-Thank PM Shri Narendra Modi ji for making vaccination a national mission,” Patnaik said.
+West Bengal Chief Minister Mamata Banerjee, a vocal critic of Prime Minister Modi, said he has finally ''listened to us'' after four months, but the delayed decision has ''cost many lives''.

+''The well-being of the people of India should've been prioritised since the very start of this pandemic.

 Amarinder Singh said the move will help Punjab and other states facing problems in sourcing vaccines to ensure early vaccination of their people.